-There are a few ways in which the design can fail a shared space.
-Even if all the other pieces for a healthy, profitable space are in place: reliable internet, great technological infrastructure, and paying clients, a poorly designed Coworking space can hurt your space by hindering it’s optimal functionality, creating a poor environment that drains productivity, as well as having a perceived lack of personality.
-To help you best avoid all sorts of shared space office design fails, here are a few tips for you to follow.
+Just as much as it can lead to a positive impact on your members, the design of a shared space can easily hinder productivity and success.
+Even if all the other pieces for a healthy, profitable space are in place – reliable internet, great technological infrastructure, high retention rate – a poorly designed coworking space can deter optimal functionality, create a poor environment that drains productivity, as well as lead to a perceived lack of personality.
+To help avoid several key shared workspace design fails, here are a few tips to consider.

-The idea in the mind for a Coworking space is to foster community and collaboration.
-Within these spaces, and shared spaces in general, you must provide for three types of spaces: open areas, dedicated desk spaces, and private offices.
+Coworking attempts to foster community and collaboration.
+Within these spaces, and shared workspaces in general, you must provide for three distinct areas: open space, dedicated desks, and private offices.
 With research and understanding of your market as well as your existing members, you can find the right ratio and density to provide for this.
 This balance, however, is not enough.
-Even if you find the right ratios you can run into several mistakes including:
+Some common mistakes include:

-Some of these factors includes having a building that is good standing condition, can provide parking for members, and preferably features tenant-designed improvements.
-These signs help establish the idea that your space is modernized from the very foundation, has great accessibility for members, and is a place that values the input of their members.
 Another overlooked aspect that could lead to major design fails is in the infrastructure and layout.
-The space must be able to absorb sound and balance the energy, you need to have something in place for your extroverts, introverts, and spontaneous workers that won’t disturb the other workers who prefer quiet and need to focus.
-Regarding sound, design should be focused more on dispersing it than absorbing as the latter will tend to bottle up loud noises and create loud and intrusive echoes.
+The space must be able to absorb sound and balance the energy.
+You will have members who prefer quiet, others who prefer listening to music, and others who work in teams.
+Therefore, design should be focused more on dispersing sound rather than absorbing it, as the latter will tend to bottle up noise and create loud and intrusive echoes.

 You can tell from the get-go as to whether the space inspires you or not.
-For instance, if we go back to the example of benching you’ll find that it adds a dullness factor that shows your space isn’t willing to be different from the others.
+For instance, in the example of benching, you’ll find that it adds a dullness factor that shows your space may not be willing to be different or unique.

-Your shared space should reflect your values, the culture of your members, and all things that embrace the unique philosophy and mission of your space.
-Studies show that failing to make that aesthetic connection with your members can lead to low morale and your members feeling less inspired.
+Your space should reflect your values, the culture of your members, and all things that embrace the unique philosophy and mission of your brand.
+Studies show that failing to make an aesthetic connection with your members can lead to low morale and your members feeling less inspired.

-For more help on how you can design and optimize your workspace for the best results, please click the button below.
+For more help on how Yardi Kube can optimize your workspace for the best results, please click the link below.